What is hyperlipidemia?

 - Medication-induced hyperlipidemia.
 Certain medications, such as steroids, can alter the body’s metabolism and lead to hyperlipidemia.

 - Secondary or acquired hyperlipidemia.
 Elevated lipid levels are often a response to another disease process in the body.
-Conditions such as diabetes, hypothyroidism, Cushing’s disease, pancreatitis, and certain kidney diseases can affect the body’s metabolism and contribute to hyperlipidemia.
+Conditions such as diabetes mellitus, hypothyroidism, Cushing’s disease, pancreatitis, and certain kidney diseases can affect the body’s metabolism and contribute to hyperlipidemia.

 What are the clinical signs of hyperlipidemia?